RMerl/asuswrt-merlin/README-merlin.txt

 - clickable MACs on the client list for lookup in the OUI database
 - Display active/tracked network connections
 - VPN Status page
+- DualWAN and Repeater mode (as it was still in development by Asus)

 Installation